What Are Ordinals? A Guide to NFT Inscriptions on Bitcoin

 Follow these steps to learn how to inscribe your first Ordinal NFT:

-• Open Gamma or OrdinalsBot in your browser and connect your Xverse wallet.
+Load your wallet with Bitcoin to pay network fees.
+Open Gamma or OrdinalsBot in your browser and connect your Xverse wallet.
+Click the “Ordinals” tab at the top of the website.

-• Select “New Inscription.”
+Select “New Inscription.”

-• Pick the content type you wish to inscribe and upload it.
+Pick the content type you wish to inscribe and upload it.
 The accepted file types are WEBP, JPEG, GIF, PNG, and SVG.
 Still images and GIFs should be under 60 KB and 200 KB, respectively.

-• Choose a transaction fee.
+Click “Continue.”
+Choose a transaction fee.
 The displayed fees include Gamma’s service fee and Bitcoin network charges earned by miners.

-• Copy the Ordinals address and paste it on Gamma.
+Copy the Ordinals address and paste it on Gamma.
 Do not insert a Bitcoin wallet address that doesn’t support Ordinals NFTs.

 Bitcoin Ordinals are arguably one of the most exciting developments we’ve seen in Bitcoin.
-To part in this exciting new market, download Xverse to securely store and inscribe Bitcoin Ordinals today.
+To take part in this exciting new market, download Xverse to securely store and inscribe Bitcoin Ordinals today.

 FAQs

-How are Ordinals different from Layer-2 Bitcoin NFTs?
+ow are Ordinals different from Layer-2 Bitcoin NFTs?

 Ordinals are native to the Bitcoin blockchain, while layer-2 Bitcoin NFTs are minted on layer-2 chains.
 For example, Stacks has become a popular second-layer protocol with a thriving Bitcoin NFT market.